Ant2210/project2/README.md

 ### Console Warnings

--   Warning 1: ARIA hidden element must not contain focusable elements<br>
+-   Warning 1: ARIA hidden element must not contain focusable elements.<br>

     This pertains to the bootstrap modals.
 As is argued a GitHub post that can be found [here](https://github.com/twbs/bootstrap/issues/29769.
 There is no adverse effect to removing the aria-hidden attribute and is in line with accessibility guidelines so I have removed it from my modals.

     <img src="./assets/testing/images/warning1.webp" alt="Screenshot of dev tools console warning">

--   Warning 2: Links must have discernible text: Element has no title attribute<br>
+-   Warning 2: Links must have discernible text: Element has no title attribute.<br>

     This is in reference to the choices and difficulty buttons which are `<a>` tags styled as buttons, and the “invisible” links used to launch the quit modal and error message modal.